ethansilvas/splunk-logs-and-investigations/README.md

 ![](Images/Pasted%20image%2020231115195725.png)

-## Investigating With Splunk
+## Intrusion Detection With Splunk

-This section will cover real-world intrusion detection scenarios with a large dataset and mimic the techniques that blue teams would use when hunting for attacks in an organization.
-### Intrusion Detection

-Now that I have explored the dataset with various SPL searches and functions, I will now use common techniques to identify different types of attacks that are present in the over 500,000 events that the data holds.
+This section will cover real-world intrusion detection scenarios and mimic the techniques that blue teams would use when hunting for attacks in an organization.
+I will use common techniques to identify different types of attacks that are present in the over 500,000 events that the data holds.

-#### Search Performance Optimization
+### Search Performance Optimization

 First I will start by looking for attacks in the Sysmon data, and to get a broad look of it I do a simple command to see how many events exist for Sysmon: